 How to Make Pinto Bean Cakes with Salsa and Sour Cream

-Start Making Pinto Bean Cakes by Cooking the Beans
+Start Cooking the Beans

 Start by cooking the beans.
 The package of Hurst's Hambeens® Pinto Beans has a packet of ham seasoning inside.
 Remove the packet and set it aside until later in the recipe.